alagyn/Hermes/docs/grammar-files.md

 ```
 This means a functions arguments can be a list, a single argument, or nothing.

+#### Starting rule
-__Important__: The first rule/nonterminal you define is special.
-This defines your *starting rule* as well as what is considered a valid input.
-When your starting rule is matched, the input is considered valid and the parse is done.
-It is best practice to only have a single rule for your start symbol.
-If necessary, you can just have an intermediate nonterminal if you need to have alternatives
+**The first rule/nonterminal you define is special**.
+This defines your *starting rule and symbol* as well as what is considered a valid input.
+When your starting rule is matched, the input is considered valid and the parse is done. **It is best practice to only have a single rule for your start symbol.** You can just have an intermediate nonterminal if you need to have alternatives.
+This is also done automatically if you do define more than one rule for your starting symbol.
 ```
 output = expr {};